magento/merchdocs/src/tax/vertex-configure-address.md

 1. If you want to display a message when the address is correctly verified, set **Confirmation Message when no action is needed**  to `Enable`.

-   The default is to disable this function so that a message is displayed only if the address does not match a validated address with a prompt to correct it.
+   By default, this function is disabled so that a message is displayed only if the address does not match a validated address with a prompt to correct it.

 1. When complete, click <span class="btn">Save Config</span>.